nmmmnu/injector/README.md

 - the class do not need to instanciate the objects using "new".
 - the class behavour is controlled "outside" the class.
+- great flexability, because the class can work with different implementations, without any changes.
-- the class works with interface or with abstract class.
+- great abstraction, because the class does not really "knows" with what object it works.

 There are some problems with this approach: